ITRON project: Details

-ITRON, and µITRON (sometimes also spelled uITRON or microITRON) are the name of RTOS specifications coming out of ITRON projects. 'µ' means that the particular specification is meant for the smaller 8-bit or 16-bit CPU targets.
+ITRON, and μITRON (sometimes also spelled uITRON or microITRON) are the names of RTOS specifications derived from ITRON projects.
+The 'μ' character indicates that the particular specification is meant for the smaller 8-bit or 16-bit CPU targets.
 Specifications are available for free.
 Commercial implementations are available, and offered under many different licenses.
-On 10 November 2017, the Institute of Electrical and Electronics Engineers acquired ownership of the 16- and 32- bit uITRON from TRON Forum.

-A few sample sources exist, and there are many commercial source offerings, too.
+A few sample source implementations of ITRON specification exist, as do many commercial source offerings.

-Examples of open source RTOSes incorporating an API based on µITRON specification are eCos and RTEMS.
+Examples of open source RTOSes incorporating an API based on μITRON specification are eCos and RTEMS.

 ITRON specification is meant for hard real-time embedded RTOS.

 It is very popular in the embedded market, as there are many applications for it, i.e., devices with the OS embedded inside.

 For example, there is an ACM Queue interview with Jim Ready, founder of MontaVista (realtime linux company), "Interview with Jim Reddy", April 2003, ACM Queue.
-He says in the interview, "The single, most successful RTOS in Japan historically is µITRON.
+He says in the interview, "The single, most successful RTOS in Japan historically is μITRON.
 This is an indigenous open specification led by Dr. Ken Sakamura of the University of Tokyo.
 It is an industry standard there."

 Many Japanese digital cameras, for example, have use ITRON specification OS.
 Toyota automobile has used ITRON specification OS for engine control.

+According to the "Survey Report on Embedded Real-time OS Usage Trends" conducted every year by TRON Forum at the Embedded Technology (ET, organized by Japan Embedded Systems Technology Association: JASA), ITRON specification OS has long held the top share in the embedded OS market in Japan and is adopted as the industry standard OS.
+For example, in the FY 2016 survey, TRON OSs (including ITRON specification OS and T-Kernel) accounted for around 60% of the embedded systems market.
+ITRON specification OSs (including μITRON) alone accounted for 43% of the market, and had a 20% lead over UNIX-based OSs (including POSIX), which are in second place behind TRON OSs.